iCloud Shared Photo Library Albums Not Syncing? Why & Fixes

 Why are Shared Photo Library albums missing on my partner's iPhone?

-Usually because Shared Photo Library shared the photos and videos, not the source device's private album and folder structure.
+Because Shared Photo Library shares photos and videos, not the source device's albums and folders.
 The other person can have the same media without inheriting the same Photos organization.

 Can iCloud Shared Photo Library share albums or folders?

 It shares photos and videos.
-It does not copy one person's private album and folder structure into everyone else's Photos library.
+It does not copy one person's albums and folders into everyone else's Photos library.

 Are Shared Albums the same as iCloud Shared Photo Library?